iterative/VSCode-DVC-Workshop/README.md

 * Manuel.
 Let me select the virtual environment manually.

+6. Have a look at the [Notebook](https://github.com/iterative/VSCode-DVC-Workshop/blob/main/ExperimentsDVC/notebooks/Satellites_orbit_trajectory.ipynb) and learn more about the challenge we will track

-5. Read the documentation and customize the `dvc.yaml` , `params.yaml` files.
+6. Read the documentation and customize the `dvc.yaml` , `params.yaml` files.

-6. Set python path
+7. Set python path

 export PYTHONPATH='path/VSCode-DVC-Workshop'